 This may help you decide on your overarching goal for your small farm or homestead.
-For example, do you value "down time"?
-You might think about starting very small and slowly adding animals and garden space, so that you can adjust the balance of work and play more easily.
-Do you enjoy farm work as down time?
+For example, do you value "downtime"?
+You might think about starting small and slowly adding animals and garden space, so that you can adjust the balance of work and play more easily.
+Do you enjoy farm work as downtime?
 You might jump in more quickly, knowing that you're less likely to get overwhelmed.

 How much are you willing to put off or forego other activities and things to expand your small farm?
 If you could afford to get a dairy cow but that meant giving up your weekly night out, would it be worth it to you?
-Or would you feel deprived?
-These are things to think about and analyze as you consider quality of life questions.
+These are things to think about and analyze as you consider the quality of life questions.

 Yep, that one's a doozy.
 But it's something to consider deeply as you move forward with your small farm venture.
 If you haven't grown up in a farming tradition, and your attitude is that you are "dabbling" in farming, you are much more likely to give up when things get tough — as they inevitably will.

 Spend some time now to think about the "big picture" things that are driving the decision to farm.
 Maybe the belief that we need to live more lightly on the earth, and that peak oil and the food crisis are bearing down on us, is driving your decision to homestead.
 Perhaps it's just reconnecting with a sense of contentment and well-being that you felt as a kid on your grandparents' farm that you're looking to recapture with a hobby farm in your retirement.